M-F-Tushar/Google-Cybersecurity-Professional-Certificate/Course 3: Networks and Network Security/7.🌐 The TCP or IP Model: Understanding Network Communication 🖧/README.md

 # 🌐 The TCP/IP Model: Understanding Network Communication 🖧

 ## Introduction
 Hello again.
-In this video, you'll learn more about communication protocols and devices used to communicate with each other across the internet.
+In this chapter, you'll learn more about communication protocols and devices used to communicate with each other across the internet.
 This is called the TCP/IP model. 🚀

 ## What is TCP/IP? 🔍